Things to Know About First Notification of Loss in Car Insurance

 What is First Notification of Loss (FNOL)?

-Thus, in the event of a total loss, theft, or damage to the insured car due to any unforeseen incident, the initial intimation to the insurer is termed as the First Notification of Loss.
+Thus, in the event of a total loss, theft, or damage to the insured car due to any unforeseen incident, the initial intimation you provide to the insurer is termed as the First Notification of Loss.

-How to File a First Notification of Loss?
+How to File a FNOL?

 The First Notification of Loss or FNOL is the first step of this claim process.
 It takes place when you inform the insurance company about the loss or damage sustained by the insured car.